+Important: The position for councillors in England changed from 1 April 2014.

+Councillors in England should read the information in the note ‘L G P S Councillor Pensions (England) Update

 Can I retire early?

 If you have at least three months total membership you can retire from office and receive payment of your benefits at any time from age 55 onwards.

-If you are aged 50 to 54 you may be able to retire from office and receive payment of your benefits immediately but payment of benefits before age 55 is only possible with your council’s consent.
-This is a council discretion and under the LGPS your council’s policy must be included in their policy statement.
+If you are aged 50 to 54, you may be able to retire from office and receive payment of your benefits immediately but payment of benefits before age 55 is only possible with your council’s consent.
+This is a council discretion and under the L G P S your council’s policy must be included in their policy statement.

-Please note, Benefits paid before the age of 55 would be unauthorised under HM Revenue and Customs tax rules and would be subject to significant tax charges.
+Benefits paid before the age of 55 would be unauthorised under HM Revenue and Customs tax rules and would be subject to significant tax charges.

 Will my pension and lump sum be reduced if I retire early?

-If you joined the LGPS after 30 September 2006, retire and elect to receive benefits before age 65 your pension and lump sum, initially calculated as detailed in the section on Retirement benefits, will be reduced to take account of being paid for longer.
+If you joined the L G P S after 30 September 2006, retire and elect to receive benefits before age 65 your pension and lump sum, initially calculated as detailed in the section on Retirement benefits, will be reduced to take account of being paid for longer.
 How much your benefits are reduced by depends on how early you take them.

 The reduction is calculated in accordance with guidance issued by the Government Actuary from time to time.
 The reduction is based on the length of time (in years and days) that you retire early – ie the period between the date your benefits are paid and age 65.
 The earlier you retire, the greater the reduction.